On Air Now

-How it started… and how it’s going.
+West Side Story – how it started, and how it’s going.

-Set in Puerto Rico, the remake has cast only actors with Hispanic backgrounds for the film’s Hispanic characters, in contrast to the 1961 film version starring Natalie Wood and Richard Beymer which cast a number of white actors in makeup to play Puerto Rican characters.
+The remake has cast only actors with Hispanic backgrounds for the film’s Hispanic characters, in contrast to the 1961 film version starring Natalie Wood and Richard Beymer which cast a number of white actors in makeup to play Puerto Rican characters.

 “This side-by-side is intended to show the different choices made by two groups of filmmakers sixty years apart when adapting the same work,” YouTuber Matt Skuta said.

-Watch Skuta’s great work in full below.
+Watch his work below.